Mathematics Alumni Newsletter

-Kimberly Ralph received the Bennett Award, given annually to a graduating Mathematics major who has shown a high level of achievement and a desire to teach mathematics.
-Kimberly looks forward to continuing her study of mathematics education at the Lynch School as she works for her Masters degree.
+Benjamin T. Delwiche received the Bennett Award, given annually to a graduating Mathematics major who has shown a high level of achievement and a desire to teach mathematics.
+Ben will study for his M.Ed. at BC’s Lynch School of Education in the fall.

 Math and Geosciences major Brian Chung won a Fulbright award for a year’s post-baccalaureate study in the Ukraine.

 Prof. Eli Grigsby had a terrific year---not only was she promoted and granted tenure, but she also became the inaugural winner of the AWM Birman Research Prize in Topology and Geometry.
 In addition, she is co-organizing, with Profs.
 John Baldwin and Josh Greene, the innovative conference “Combinatorial Link Homology Theory, Braids, and Contact Geometry” at the Institute for Computational and Experimental Research in Mathematics (ICERM) in Providence, RI.